 You will find below some of the characters and contributors met by the DEMAIN team during its journey in 10 countries.
 Among those not mentioned are :the Detroit urban farming movement ; Incredible Edible in Todmorden (GB) ; Copenhagen citizens and representatives ; Eric Scotto, Akuo Energie CEO ; Guðni Jóhannesson, general manager of the Icelandic National Energy Authority; the Bristol Pound team ; Hervé Dubois, spokesman of the WIR bank in Basel ; Michael Schuman, economist, ;members of BALLE ( Business Alliance fot Local Living Economies); people of the Kitchenware Revolution in Iceland…

-Saturday 7pm BBC Tribe's Bruce Parry introduces his new film Tawai is the word the nomadic hunter-gatherers of Borneo use to describe their inner feeling of connection to nature.
+Saturday 7pm BBC Tribe's Bruce Parry introduces his new film Tawai, a voice from the forest is the word the nomadic hunter-gatherers of Borneo use to describe their inner feeling of connection to nature.
 In this dreamy, philosophical and sociological look at life, explorer Bruce Parry travels the world to learn from peoples living lives very differently to our own.
 From the jungles of Malaysia to the the tributaries of the Amazon, Tawai is a 4 year exploration to find a deeper understanding of indigenous peoples and how their way of life can benefit those in the industrialized world - providing a powerful voice that must be heard before it is completely lost."

 A Plastic Ocean is an epic global adventure following a documentary filmmaker and a world record free-diver as they travel the earth discovering the shocking impact plastic is having on our oceans and the marine animals that live there.
 The film investigates how our addiction to plastic is impacting the food chain and how that is effecting every one of us through new and developing human health problems.
 The expedition leads the two adventurers to unusual scientific discoveries, heart-breaking truths and important solutions to one of the biggest problems confronting mankind.
 For more on Plastic Ocean